zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-associate-vm.md

 **Applies to:** :heavy_check_mark: Windows Virtual Machines :heavy_check_mark: Linux Virtual Machines

-Capacity reservation groups can be used with new or existing virtual machines (VMs).
+You can use capacity reservation groups with new or existing virtual machines (VMs).
 To learn more about capacity reservations, see the [Capacity reservation overview](capacity-reservation-overview.md).

 ## Associate a new virtual machine